babo/bigquery-prezi/prezi.md

 - but
 - tables scans are daunting
 - scaling out, instead of scaling up
-- started early at google by internal need
+- started early at Google by internal need
     - fast
     - scaleable
     - ad-hoc analytics
     - not just for your data scientist
-- vastly improved
 ---
-# current state
+# Current state
 - available for the general public
-- constantly improving
+- vastly improved
 - affordable
+- fully managed
+- higly paralleized, compressed, replicated storage
-- API with JSON data, sounds familiar?
+- API with JSON data
+- easy data management with ACL (Access control list)
 - flexible, multiple input sources
+- with open interfaces, REST, WebUI, ODBC
 - joined and shared datasets
-- web console, connectors to R, Pandas, Hadoop, ODBC
 - streaming injection, data is available immediately
 - get a slice of a giant cluster of machines with guaranties rather than having a medium sized cluster

-### use it, it's a competitive advantage
+.center[### Use it, it's a competitive advantage!]
 ---
+# Technical highlights
+- web console, connectors to R, ipython, Pandas
+- import data from Cloud Storage, Hadoop, Google Cloud DataFlow, ODBC
+- hadoop as source or sink
+- single namespace, join table from anywhere
+- fast, atomic imports
+- ETL, deduplicate within BQ
+- a rich SQL language
+- extends with nested and repeated fields
+- goes have JSON queries, raw json fields, json path type queries
+- IP address parsing
+- regular expressions
+- these are expensive in a normal relational database that has indicies
+- streaming injection API (100k rows/second per table)
+- large, multi-tenant (shared) computer cluster
+---
 # Price
 - price model
 - current figures in NOK
 ---
-# demo of the small dataset
+# Demo of the small dataset
 - use webui
 - move on from numbers, use an ipython notebook with Julia as backend with gadfly
 ---